Cray-HPE/docs-csm/operations/network/config_management.md

     ```
     Note: checkpoint name with special characters not allowed (only
-    alphanumerical, hyphen and underscore are allowed)
+    alphanumeric, hyphen, and underscore are allowed)
     ```

 1. Check the saved checkpoints: